 The types of NHL that are most often seen in people with acquired immune deficiency syndrome (AIDS) are diffuse large B-cell lymphoma (DLBCL), Burkitt lymphoma and primary central nervous system (CNS) lymphoma.
 Treatment outcomes depend on how well the patient with AIDS responds to therapy and manages the effects of chemotherapy on blood counts.
 Because AIDS already leads to low blood cell counts, chemotherapy must be carefully considered to determine whether the chemotherapy's additional effects on blood levels can be managed.
 The number of people developing AIDS-associated NHL has decreased in the last several years because of improved treatment of HIV (the virus that can lead to AIDS).

 This aggressive B-cell subtype grows and spreads very quickly.
 It may involve the jaw, bones of the face, bowel, kidneys, ovaries, bone marrow, blood, central nervous system (CNS) and other organs.
 Burkitt lymphoma may spread to the brain and spinal cord (part of the CNS); therefore, treatment to prevent CNS spread should be included in any treatment regimen.
-Doctors typically use highly aggressive chemotherapy to treat this subtype of NHL.
+Doctors typically use highly aggressive chemotherapy that often require admission to the hospital to treat this subtype of NHL.
 Commonly used regimens include:

 - CODOX-M/IVAC (cyclophosphamide, vincristine [Oncovin®], doxorubicin and high-dose methotrexate) alternating with IVAC (ifosfamide, etoposide and highdose cytarabine)